 It's actually pretty simple.
 First, put your energy into earning positive reviews by emphasizing customer service and doing everything within your power to satisfy existing customers.
 Then use an automated system like ReputationStacker to get those customers to write authentic reviews.

-All you have to do is get an email address or phone number from your customers and enter it into the ReputationStacker system.
-The system them automatically contacts them with a one-question survey, identifying the satisfied customers and funneling them to the review site of your choice.
+The system them automatically contacts your customers with a one-question survey, identifying the satisfied customers and funneling them to the review site of your choice.
 Dissatisfied customers are funneled back to you, giving you a chance to follow up with them and address their concerns.

 Many customers who are pleased with your service will be willing to review you, provided it's easy for them to do.
 ReputationStacker removes all the hurdles and makes it easy to get a steady stream of positive reviews posted on sites like Yelp, Facebook and Google.